What’s the difference between a sea story and a fairy tale? Fairy tales start, “Once upon a time…” and sea stories start, “No shit, there I was…”

 Colon-Aguirre, M. (2015).
 Knowledge transferred through organizational stories: a typology.
 Library Management, 36, 421–433. doi: 10.1108/lm-06-2014-0073

-2 thoughts on “Sea Stories and Fairy Tales”
+2 responses to “Sea Stories and Fairy Tales”

 1. In the Brown and Duguid “Organizational Learning and Communities-Of-Practice…” (1991), there are even more stories.
 So clearly, there is something in the act of telling stories that helps with the articulation of implicit knowledge, whether it be in film, novels, or even water cooler conversations.